 Effective, meaningful, modern slavery statements are important to us.

-The TUC’s head office is in London, and there are six regional offices plus offices in Scotland and Wales plus and office in Brussels, Belgium.
+The TUC’s head office is in London, and there are six regional offices plus offices in Scotland and Wales.
 We pay decent wages and provide good terms and conditions, including recognition of staff unions.
-Unlike many organisations, we employ a range of staff directly in roles which are often contracted out, including in cleaning, catering and reception roles.
+Unlike many organisations, we directly employ staff in roles which are often contracted out, including in cleaning, catering and reception roles.

 The TUC’s third-party supply chains include goods and services for the effective running of the organisation.
 Most of our third-party providers are based within the UK or EU.
 We use agency or contracted staff for some roles, including events support, maintenance and security.